-The Purchaser is responsible for any and all regular, periodic and recommended maintenance as more fully described in the Gulf Stream Owner's Manual and/or any other care and maintenance manual(s) for component parts supplied with the recreational vehicle.
-For 90-day from the initial date of purchase, minor adjustments including and limited to, interior doors, exterior doors, LP regulator pressure, cabinet latches, TV antenna control may be performed by the Dealer.
-After the expiration of the initial 90-day, any and all adjustments are the sole responsibility of the Purchaser as normal maintenance unless the same is performed as a part of bona fide warranty repairs covered under the Limited Warranty.
+The Purchaser is responsible for all maintenance as described in the Gulf Stream Owner's Manual and/or any other care and maintenance manual supplied with the recreational vehicle; however, minor adjustments (such as adjustments to the interior or exterior doors, LP regulator pressure, cabinet latches, TV antenna control, etc.) will be performed by the dealer during the first 90 days of warranty coverage only.
+Thereafter, such adjustments are the responsibility of the Purchaser as normal maintenance unless required as a direct result of repair or replacement of a defective part under this Limited Warranty.

-If an issue occurs which the Purchaser believes is covered by this Limited Warranty, Purchaser is responsible to promptly contact Gulf Stream directly in writing by certified mail, return receipt requested, giving specific notice of the issue(s) being experienced with the recreational vehicle.
+If an issue occurs which the Purchaser believes is covered by this Limited Warranty, Purchaser is responsible to promptly contact Gulf Stream by certified mail, return receipt requested, giving specific notice of the issue(s) being experienced with the recreational vehicle.
 Such notice must be addressed to the National Retail Service Manager, Gulf Stream Coach, Inc., P.O.
-Box 1005, Nappanee, Indiana 46550, and must be received by Gulf Stream within the EARLIER of 30 days after the issue is discovered or known to the Purchaser or within 10 days subsequent to the expiration of this Limited Warranty.
-After proper written notification has been received by Gulf Stream, documentation including but not limited to receipts for maintenance, repairs, photographs and other proofs may be required to substantiate a claim.
-Failure of Purchaser to timely and properly advise Gulf Stream of warranty service as noted above, WILL VOID ANY CLAIM FOR SUCH DEFECT OR DAMAGE that could be covered under this Limited Warranty.
+Box 1005, Nappanee, Indiana 46550, and must be received by Gulf Stream within the earlier of 30 days after the issue is known to the initial retail purchaser or 10 days subsequent to the expiration of this Limited Warranty.
+After proper notification has been received by Gulf Stream Coach, Inc., failure of Purchaser to initiate prompt service of repairs approved by Gulf Stream within 30 days of approval WILL VOID ANY CLAIM FOR SUCH DEFECT OR DAMAGE.

-Should Gulf Stream, in its sole discretion, deem that the matter is covered under its Limited Warranty, then Gulf Stream will arrange for repair or replacement of the component part or material, parts or workmanship identified as defective by Gulf Stream and such parts replaced shall become property of Gulf Stream.
-Gulf Stream is ready, willing and able to make every effort for a prompt response concerning the warranty.
-If for any reason the recreational vehicle is out of service, or is anticipated to be out of service for a cumulative total of seven (7) days during the applicable warranty period, regardless of whether the cause of such out of service time is covered by this Limited Warranty, the Purchaser is to immediately contact Gulf Stream in writing by email or letter sent via certified mail, return receipt requested, setting forth the service issue(s), noting the contact information and issues.
-Gulf Stream reserves the right to cure any and all warranty claims.
-Service work conducted by any party not specifically authorized by Gulf Stream to undertake such work, is specifically NOT COVERED BY THIS LIMITED

-WARRANTY and WILL VOID THIS LIMITED WARRANTY.
-Further, failure of the Purchaser to comply with the notification provisions of Section 4 WILL VOID THIS LIMITED WARRANTY.
+Gulf Stream will arrange for repair or replacement, as determined by Gulf Stream, of Gulf Stream parts or workmanship identified as defective by Gulf Stream and such parts replaced shall become property of Gulf Stream.
+Gulf Stream is ready, willing and able to make every effort for a quick response.
+If for any reason the recreational vehicle is out of service, or is anticipated to be out of service for a cumulative total of seven (7) days during the applicable warranty period, regardless of whether the cause of such out of service time is covered by this Limited Warranty, the Purchaser is to immediately contact Gulf Stream by certified mail, return receipt requested, setting forth the service issue(s).
+Gulf Stream reserves the right to cure all warranty claims.
+Service work conducted by any party not specifically authorized by Gulf Stream to undertake such work is specifically not covered by this Limited Warranty and WILL VOID THIS LIMITED WARRANTY.
+Further, failure of the Purchaser to comply with the notification provisions of this section WILL VOID THIS LIMITED WARRANTY.

-The Purchaser must retain any and all evidence (i.e., receipts, proofs) of any defect or damage through the ultimate resolution of any claim and make such evidence available to Gulf Stream.
+The Purchaser must maintain all evidence of any defect or damage through the ultimate resolution of any claim and make such evidence available to Gulf Stream.
 Failure to preserve such evidence will VOID ANY CLAIM FOR SUCH DEFECT OR DAMAGE.